skodapetr/skodapetr.github.io/src/content/post/2023-09-13-code-review.md

 This post is a [stub](https://simple.wikipedia.org/wiki/Wikipedia:Stub).
 I may add more information later.
 Feel free to reach out to me to discuss this topic further.

+---

+*Update*: 13.9.2025:

+Implementation of this idea is underway in [code comments bachelor thesis repository](https://github.com/S1lence-z/bachelor-thesis).